AmpliconSuite/CoRAL/README.md

 #  CoRAL - Complete Reconstruction of Amplifications with Long reads
 ## Reference
-This tool utilizes aligned, single-molecule long-read data (.bam) as input, and identifies candidate ecDNA structures.
+CoRAL is a tool which utilizes aligned, single-molecule long-read data (.bam) as input, and identifies candidate ecDNA structures.
 A pre-print is available here: https://www.biorxiv.org/content/10.1101/2024.02.15.580594v1

 ## Installation